About

 This is the current tentative project schedule.
 This is subject to change based on a variety of factors, including weather.

-• Estimated construction start date: Late 2023*
+• Estimated construction start: Late 2024

-• Estimated construction duration: Approximately 2 years
+• Estimated construction duration: Approximately 3 years

 *Anticipated construction start date is subject to change.
 MSD will notify residents before beginning construction.